DiamondLightSource/diffcalc/doc/source/youmanual.rst

 Overview
 ========

-The following assumes that the diffractometer has been properly leveled, aligned with the beam and zeroed.
+The following assumes that the diffractometer has been properly levelled, aligned with the beam and zeroed.
 See the `SPEC fourc manual
 <http://www.certif.com/spec_manual/fourc_4_2.html>`__.